jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

   the issues around consolidation?
 Some of the topics for consideration are discussed in {{openinterfaces}} and {{standardsissues}}.

+- Are there open source efforts that should be pursued or kept being pursued to ensure that a diversity of operators and networks can use a particular technology?
+This is further discussed in
+  {{opensource]].

 - What measurements relating to the developments centralization or consolidation should be pursued?
 And what other research, such as distributed Internet architectures, should be driven forward?
 Some